-Unlike some boroughs, Carteret isn’t mainly white- or blue-collar occupations dominate the local economy, Carteret is neither predominantly one nor the other.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Carteret is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Carteret is a borough of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Carteret who work in office and administrative support (14.67%), sales jobs (8.57%), and management occupations (6.59%).
+Overall, Carteret is a borough of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Carteret who work in office and administrative support (15.12%), sales jobs (9.49%), and management occupations (7.17%).

 One of the nice things about Carteret is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The citizens of Carteret are slightly better educated than the national average of 21.84% for all cities and towns, with 22.84% of adults in Carteret having a bachelor's degree or advanced degree.
+The education level of Carteret citizens is a little higher than the average for US cities and towns: 22.98% of adults in Carteret have at least a bachelor's degree.